 One of the most important things is to always buy good quality metal fittings and sprinklers.
 During a bushfire, plastic ones will melt and your home won't be protected.

-During a bushfire, one of the easiest ways to protect your home is to use the garden hose to wet the vegetation and grass around your house.
-The damper it is, the more it will reduce the intensity of the fire.
+During a bushfire, one of the most effective ways to protect your home is to use the garden hose to wet the vegetation and grass around your house.
+The damper it is, the more it will help to reduce the intensity of the fire.
 Also, keep buckets of water and other large containers full of water to help extinguish spot fires.

 Putting sprinklers on your roof can reduce the impact of radiant heat, ember attacks and direct contact with the fire.
 Mount sprinklers at the gutter line and angle them to spray outwards.
 This way, they will spray water onto the roof and onto the walls below.
 Butterfly sprinklers can be joined together with galvanised pipe to make a series of them to cover the length of your roof.

 During a bushfire, you may lose power and mains water pressure.
-If you need to defend your home, a generator and an independent water supply will come in handy.
+If you need to defend your home, a generator and an independent water supply will ensure that you can continue to access water.
 Pumps and generators should be able to pump 400 litres per minute.
 Hoses from the pump should be long enough to reach all corners of your home.
 They should also be durable, flexible and able to withstand high temperatures.

-Make sure that everyone in the family knows how to start and operate your generator.
+Make sure that other family members know how to start and operate your generator.
 For this reason, generators with a push-button start are preferable to a pull-start.